Things to Know Before Backpacking the South Island of New Zealand

-Is a trip to New Zealand on the horizon?
-One of our featured travel writers Charles Tomlinson visited last year and he has written about his experiences which might give you some ideas for places you would like to visit or see in New Zealand's South Island.
+One of our featured travel writers Charles Tomlinson travelling around New Zealand and he has written about his experience which might give you some ideas for places you would like to visit or see in on the spectacular South Island.

 The weather in New Zealand can change completely from one day to the next and if I enjoyed a beautiful blue sky during my time at Doubtful Sound, the following Monday was all mist and rain falls.
 The drive to Milford is undoubtedly one of the most beautiful drives in the world, but on a clear day and I could not see much then unfortunately.

-Doing the overnight cruise at Milford implied that I had to wait four hours each day, first while waiting for the boat on Monday afternoon, then while waiting for the first bus leaving Milford on Tuesday.
-If on rainy Monday, the weather did not allow me to do much except count the hours in the village's only cafe and use my NZ Dollar coins at the only one working coin-operated Internet station, the next day was a completely different story.
+Doing an overnight cruise at Milford implied that I had to wait four hours each day, first while waiting for the boat on Monday afternoon, then while waiting for the first bus leaving Milford on Tuesday.
+If on rainy Monday, the weather did not allow me to do much except count the hours in the village's only cafe and use my New Zealand Dollar coins at the only one working coin-operated Internet station, the next day was a completely different story.

 All that for less than the quarter of the normal price!
 Traveling on your own during the low tourist season really has some advantages!
 After one more evening and night in Te Anau during which I enjoyed the beautiful and impressive movie Fiordland at the appropriately named Fiordland cinema (a must do in Te Anau if you spend some time there), I took the bus straight to Dunedin.

 As well as ordering his housemates to take good care of me!
 And so they did; I truly had a lovely time there and relaxed a little, walking around the city at a leisure pace, going out a bit at night and getting back in touch with all my Kiwi mates back in Auckland.

 I love traveling by train and if New Zealand has only three train lines they all go through very scenic itineraries, different from the routes used by buses, and even better the three of them all offer attractive special Winter rates.